 Ingredients you'll need to make this tropical cake:

-- Cake Flour: Cake flour gives this cake a super soft crumb, but if you do not have it on hand you can use an equal amount of all-purpose flour and make a DIY version by taking out 4 tbsp of the all-purpose flour and adding 4 tbsp of cornstarch.
+- Cake Flour: Cake flour gives this cake a super soft crumb, but if you do not have it on hand you can use an equal amount of all-purpose flour and make a DIY version by taking out 4 tablespoon of the all-purpose flour and adding 4 tablespoon of cornstarch.

 - Granulated Sugar: You'll need granulated sugar for both the cake and the buttercream.

 - Baking Powder: Check the freshness of your baking powder by testing it in some water.

 - Baking Soda: Check the freshness of your baking soda by testing it in some vinegar.

 - Unsalted Butter: You'll need your butter at room temperature, but not so soft that it is yellow and greasy.

 - Plain Whole Milk Greek Yogurt: A half cup of yogurt makes this cake super moist!
 Whole milk yogurt provides the best flavor, but a reduced fat yogurt will work fine.
 You could also use sour cream for a similar result.

 - Coconut Milk: Canned coconut milk adds moisture, but it also adds to the coconut flavor!

 - Vanilla Extract: Though we're looking for the pineapple and coconut flavors to shine in this cake, adding vanilla helps to tie all the flavors together.